railsbridge-boston/railsbridge-boston/views/pre_workshop.markdown

 VirtualBox does not support OS X 10.5, so if you are using that version or an older one, try to follow the [OS X 10.5 installfest instructions].

 1. Download [VirtualBox](http://download.virtualbox.org/virtualbox/4.2.18/VirtualBox-4.2.18-88780-OSX.dmg) for Mac.
 Run the installer after it downloads.
-Start VirtualBox to ensure it works on your system.

 2. Download [Vagrant](http://files.vagrantup.com/packages/db8e7a9c79b23264da129f55cf8569167fc22415/Vagrant-1.3.3.dmg) for Mac.
 Run the installer after it downloads.